Leadership

 In difficult situations or confrontations, it is the manager/leader's responsibility to be the stable one, to be the voice of reason.
 Of course you know your agenda, but be patient - you'll get your chance to say what needs to be said.
 The first and most important job of a leader in situations of stress or conflict is to make sure that the employee or coworker feels that they have been heard.
 This does not mean that your opinion won't differ, or that you won't follow through with your agenda.
 It is not important that the employee feel like you agree with everything they say.
 What matters is that they feel they have been given a fair opportunity and space to present their point of view.
 (And sometimes, they just need to vent.)
 The respect that you convey to the other person, by giving them a chance to speak and be understood - by actively listening and showing that you are willing to consider their input - begets the same weight of respect back to you, that ensures that they will listen and take seriously what you have to say, when your turn comes to speak.

+The importance of getting your team's buy-in cannot be overstated.
 It is human nature to ask "why?"
 As a manager, you should expect and encourage the question, because it is the best gauge you have to determine if the reasons for your instructions are understood by your team.
 Your goal should not be compliance.
 What you really want is the 'buy-in' of the members of your team: you want them to understand and respect the reasoning behind your decisions, the overall considerations that drive your directives.
 Without your team understanding the 'whys' behind your decisions - without getting their buy-in - they will see them as petty and arbitrary, and their respect for you will suffer.

 Every interaction you have with one of your employees is either building the respect and trust level, or tearing it down.
 Every action, every interaction, with any employee is building an image of you in every employee's mind, of your effectiveness as a leader.

+Avoid generalities!
 When coaching or training employees, or attempting to effect change in anyone, it is important to focus on specific behaviors.
 A generalized statement like "You've got a bad attitude" is bound to derail the conversation.
 First of all, you haven't given the other person any useful information on how to change, or any instructions on what to do to meet your expectations.
 Worse than that, the more vague and non-specific your statement is, the more likely you are to be interpreted as critical of the person's intentions.
 The fact is, the vast majority of problem behavior is done with good intentions, at least from the person's own perspective.
 The person at fault usually is either unaware of the problem, or mistaken about the results of their actions.
 Questioning the other person's intentions - or from their perspective seeming to do so - will only cause them to resist or discount anything else you have to say.

 Always focus on specific, actionable, changeable behavior.
 Never question the other person's intentions - in fact, you should always assume a positive intention behind behavior.
 That way, what could be a difficult conversation will be framed in terms of helping them to better achieve the results they were already working toward.